Using The Procreate Eraser Function Tool in Home Decor Design

 • Add to another background- We used our erased images to add to another background.
 For example, in our video, we show we have added this woven shade, which we eventually added to a lamp base.

-The eraser function on Procreate is easy to cut out any background you may not want on your Procreate image or canvas.
+The eraser function on Procreate makes cutting out any background you may not want on your Procreate image or canvas easy.
 We often use this function in our home decor and home furniture product design.

 Find out more about how Mondoro can help you create, develop, and manufacture excellent home decor and furniture products – don’t hesitate to contact me, AnitaCheck out my email by clicking here or become a part of our community and join our newsletter by clicking here.